Cambodia

 Australia and Cambodia are longstanding bilateral and regional partners, and celebrated 70 years of bilateral relations in 2022.
 This was an important opportunity to reflect on our long history of cooperation in health, agriculture, infrastructure, education and our people-to-people links, including Australia’s significant contribution to the United Nations Transitional Authority in Cambodia (UNTAC, 1992-1993).

 Appreciating our deep history, Australia maintains a strong commitment to Cambodia's development.
 We engage with Cambodia on issues of bilateral, regional and strategic importance, including through ASEAN, and support improvements that benefit Cambodian people.
-We are co-members of the East Asia Summit (EAS), the ASEAN Regional Forum, and Asia-Europe Meeting (ASEM).
+Both countries are members of the East Asia Summit (EAS), the ASEAN Regional Forum, and Asia-Europe Meeting (ASEM).

 Follow the Australian Embassy in Phnom Penh's social media for the latest updates.